Growing a Co-operative Economy — Together!

 You can also put your money to work by investing in co-ops and funds that help co-ops grow and serve their communities.
 Examples include:

-- Shared Capital Cooperative (SCC) is a co-operatively owned community development financial institution (CDFI) committed to fostering economic democracy by investing in co-operative enterprises.
+- Shared Capital Cooperative (SCC) is a co-operative community development financial institution (CDFI) committed to fostering economic democracy by investing in co-operative enterprises.
 SCC currently serves more than 170 co-op members in 30 states, including natural food, consumer, producer, housing and worker-owned cooperatives, creating opportunities for co-ops and social investors to invest in the national co-operative movement.
 For more information, visit their website at www.sharedcapital.coop.

-- Other opportunities include food co-ops that accept external investment such as NFCA member start-up Dorchester Community Food Co-op, or other co-operatives in our region such as Artisan Beverage Co-operative, Equal Exchange and Organic Valley.
+- Other opportunities include food co-ops that accept external investment such as NFCA member start-up Dorchester Food Co-op, or other co-operatives in our region such as Artisan Beverage Co-operative, Equal Exchange and Organic Valley.

 Start a Study Group in your community using a book on the co-operative movement and co-op enterprise: